apache/airflow/docs/apache-airflow-providers-amazon/secrets-backends/aws-ssm-parameter-store.rst

 Optionally you can supply a profile name to reference aws profile, e.g. defined in ``~/.aws/config``.

-The value of the SSM parameter must be the :ref:`connection URI representation <generating_connection_uri>` of the connection object.
+The value of the SSM parameter must be the :ref:`connection URI representation <generating_connection_uri>` or in the :ref:`JSON Format <connection-serialization-json-example>` of the connection object.

-In some cases, URI's you will need stored in Secrets Manager may not be intuitive, for example when using HTTP / HTTPS or SPARK, you may need URI's that will look like this:
+In some cases, URI's that you will need to store in AWS SSM Parameter Store may not be intuitive, for example when using HTTP / HTTPS or SPARK, you may need URI's that will look like this:

 .. code-block:: ini